-SHEVIOCK, St. Peter & St. Paul (SX 370 551) (September 2010)
+SHEVIOCK, St. Peter & St. Paul (SX 370 551),

-(Bedrock: Lower Devonian, Meadfoot Group)
+(Bedrock: Lower Devonian, Meadfoot Group.)

 The N. aisle is a Perpendicular addition to the building, lit by three-light N. windows with typical alternate tracery, a four-light E. window with alternate tracery and intersecting subarcuations of the lights in pairs, and a window to the west which is an exact copy of the S. transept S. window (as may be seen in the photograph at the top of the page), suggesting it was once the N. transept N. window, which was subsequently re-set here.
 The six-bay aisle arcade (illustrated left, from the southwest) is composed of arches of two orders bearing convex mouldings, springing from compound piers formed of four major and four minor shafts, with capitals around the major shafts only.
 A rood stair in the N. wall of the aisle clearly once gave access to a loft, and immediately to the west, a tomb-chest that probably once stood in the N. transept, features the effigy of another knight, identified in the notes in the church as the brother of Lady Emiline.
-However, the best work to be seen in this aisle is the excellent wagon roof (shown right, from the west), with carved wall plates, a moulded ridge piece, moulded purlins at the halfway stage, and carved bosses where these cross the principal ribs.
+However, the best work to be seen in this aisle is the excellent wagon roof with carved wall plates, a moulded ridge piece, moulded purlins at the halfway stage, and carved bosses where these cross the principal ribs.
 Cornwall is a great county for roofs such as this and a set of particularly fine ones can be found, for example, at Lanteglos-by-Fowey.
 Other noteworthy features of the building include the sixteenth century(?) carved bench ends, mostly displaying traceried designs although a few include figures.
 (See the two examples, below left.)
 The font consists of a circular bowl supported on a circular stem and is probably late Norman.